IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 The advantage of this is formal verification.

 Lots of code is testable.
-Lots of tests check for a few simple value, or use a table of outcomes.
+Lots of tests check for a few simple values or use a table of outcomes.
 We can assert that `1 + 1 == 2` and `1 + 2 == 3` and `1 + 3 == 4` and so on and so forth.

 More sophisticated testing frameworks use something called _property-based testing_, which seeks to assert that some property holds for all inputs.
-However, most languages cannot exhaustively test all possiblities; it would simply take too long to be sensible.
+However, most languages cannot exhaustively test all possibilities; it would simply take too long to be sensible.
 Instead, they generate random examples to try and cover a wide variety of cases.

 Enter Agda.